Artist Get Ready Grants

 WHAT IS CONSIDERED A "CRAFT DISCIPLINE"?

-Craft is the creation of original objects through the skillful manipulation of materials.
-These materials were traditionally considered to be clay, fiber, metal, wood, or glass.
-However, today’s artist working in a craft discipline may also employ concrete, plastic, synthetic fibers, recycled materials and other non-traditional materials.
 Craft objects may be functional or nonfunctional, but both types derive part of their meaning from their association with traditional functional forms such as chairs, vessels, garments or implements, and/or their association with cultural tradition.
 Qualities that contribute to the success of a craft object include the skill of the maker, the use of the material, the refinement of the design, the originality of expression, its cultural significance – or all of these.

 Incomplete applications will not be considered.
 The CERF+ staff is available to answer questions.
-Please contact (802) 229-2306 or email@example.com.
+Please contact (802) 229-2306 or [email protected].

 REQUIRED SUPPORTING DOCUMENTATION